bmj2728/go-vmu/README.md

 2. Process files concurrently using a worker pool
 3. Display real-time progress with file names and processing stages
 4. Update each file with metadata from its corresponding NFO file
-5. Provide a summary of results upon completion
+5. Provide a summary of Results upon completion

 ### Future Enhancements